LeHubca/lehub-website/docs/jekyll_events/_posts/2022-09-13-lgbtqia2s_and_climate_justice_learning_circle.md

 \
 \*We wish to open this space for LGBTQIA2S+ folks only.
 Thank you! \*\
 \
-Register at the link in bio 🔥
+Register for this event [here.](https://us02web.zoom.us/meeting/register/tZwsdumgrDIoGN3ZhqhvURIGPdxdfyYMCc9q?fbclid=IwAR2S0XbHkjk4JQiI_tG4JUqrrZQirKFWzPKCoKb-KlaKEXgHzwDKLqenHIc)